aflores-baaqmd/GIS-Collaboration-Pilot/README.md

 # GIS-Collaboration-Pilot (2020)

-This repository provides detailed documention of work performed by Air District and MTC staff for the MTC-BAAQMD Collaboration Pilot Project.
+This repository provides detailed documentation of work performed by Air District and MTC staff for the MTC-BAAQMD Collaboration Pilot Project.

 ## Problem Statement